kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 I curse myself for my naivety.
 For thinking that this would be easy.

 It's dark when I spot a ladder going up the side of an empty office building.
 I climb up and throw my things in a pile.
-I crawl into the sleeping bag, and look up into the boundless blue night.
-Far off, the lights of an airplane blink blink blink in place.
+I crawl into the sleeping bag, and look up into the boundless black blue sky.
+Far off, the lights of an airplane blink, blink, blink in place.

 ![With Danny in the back up a pickup]({{site.baseurl}}/assets/img/hitching/4.png)